dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 use of the alternate screen; using the alternate screen plus margins will see the full screen cleared, followed by rendering to a subregion.
 Inhibiting the alternate screen plus margins will see rendering to a subregion, with the screen outside this region not cleared.
-This is the only means by which existing output can be undisturbed by notcurses.
 Margins are best-effort.
 Supplying any negative margin is an error. **notcurses_lex_margins** provides lexing a margin argument expression in one of two forms: